piyushmishra12/Agriculture-Commodities-Price-and-Seasons/README.md

 <img src="seasonal_decompose.png" class="img-responsive" alt="">
 The function `identify_seasonality` takes in two inputs, `APMC` and `Commodity`, and displays the type of seasonality that is present in the signal for the corresponding APMC and Commodity.
 It also decomposes the signal into its 3 components and plots them.
 Two use cases are given below in the form of a gif.
 (The gifs are little slower than the actual running code.)

 * Detecting additive seasonality

 <img src="additive_example.gif" class="img-responsive" alt="">

 * Detecting multiplicative seasonality

 <img src="multiplicative_example.gif" class="img-responsive" alt="">

 The function `deseasonalise` acts in a similar way except that it only returns the original and the deseasonalised signals.
-It acts as a helping function for another function `compare_prices` which takes in the inputs `APMC` and `Commodity` and compared the MSP, raw prices and de-seasonalised prices for the corresponding APMC and Commodity.
+It acts as a helping function for another function `compare_prices` which takes in the inputs `APMC` and `Commodity` and compares the MSP, raw prices and de-seasonalised prices for the corresponding APMC and Commodity.
 A use case is given below.

 <img src="compare_prices.gif" class="img-responsive" alt="">

 ### Flagging the Set of APMC-Commodity Clusters that have High Price Fluctuation:
 * The code for the fourth task: [Task Four](https://github.com/itsmepiyush2/Agriculture-Commodities-Price-and-Seasons/blob/master/fluctuations.ipynb)

 The basic idea here is to first collect all the sets of APMCs and Commodities that have more than a year's worth of data.
-Then finding how separated the data values are by finding the coefficient of variation.
-Then sort the APMC-Commodity clusters in decreasing order of coefficient of variation and choose the top few clusters which have the highest coefficients of variation.
+Then finding how far the data values are spread out by finding the coefficient of variation.
+(Coefficient of variation is simply the ratio of standard deviation and mean) Then sort the APMC-Commodity clusters in decreasing order of coefficient of variation and choose the top few clusters which have the highest coefficients of variation.

 After sorting the clusters in descending order of coefficients of variation, it is plotted.

 <img src="fluctuation_cluster1.png" class="img-responsive" alt="">

 Logically, only those clusters need to be selected which lie to the left of the elbow formation since these have high coefficients of variation.
 However, it is difficult to pin-point exactly where the elbow is being formed.
 Let's zoom in.

 <img src="fluctuation_cluster2.png" class="img-responsive" alt="">

 It is evident that the clusters having indices less than or equal to 20 need to be selected.

 Now, if we consider Gaussian (Normal) distribution, we know that ~99.7% of the entire data lies within 3 standard deviations of the mean on both sides.
 So if in case, a data point crosses 3 standard deviations, then the cluster has high price fluctuation.
 Using this intuition, the values of modal price that cross 3 standard deviations are recorded.